 You'll know this flowering houseplant as either Hippeastrum or Amaryllis.
 Debate about the true name of this plant, grown from a large sized bulb, has raged for centuries (literally) and the eventual winner was Hippeastrum.
-The history is complex, so here it is as a bitesized snack.
+The history is complex, so just below this stunning photo is a bite sized snack to help explain it all.

 Basically the true Amaryllis is an outdoor flowering plant, the most popular being the Belladonna Lily or Naked Lady.
 Leaves appear for several months until they eventually die back to nothing.